IT4063C/IT4063C.github.io/content/course-notes/9.ml-regression/transcript.md

 so far so good, but how do we get this minimum in the loss?

-we use a formula called gradient descent. this function is used in many machine learning algorithms, not just linear regression.
-Let's talk about it in the next video.
+we use a formula called gradient descent. this function is used in many machine learning algorithms, not just linear regression. in a following optional video, I will talk about that.

+This process here for simple linear regression is exactly the same as the process for multiple linear regression, except that we have more than one feature, and we have more than one parameter.

 ## Gradient Descent
 In this video, we'll talk about gradient descent, which is a very important algorithm in machine learning.
 It's used in many machine learning algorithms, not just linear regression.